AHORAFLX/help-flexygo/docs/Connectors/Google.en.md

 In the following example you can get a contact collection from the default contacts folder of the signed-in user.

-1. Firstly, get and store the required token process get Google token
+1. Firstly, get and store the required token process <flx-navbutton class="link" type="execprocess" processname="GetGoogleToken" defaults="{'service':'contacts'}" showprogress="false">get Google token</flx-navbutton>
-2. Then get your contacts with get Google contacts
+2. Then get your contacts with <flx-navbutton class="link" type="execprocess" processname="GetGoogleContacts" showprogress="false">get Google contacts</flx-navbutton>

 **Response:**